-- 1. Direct calls to the local office or customer service center; - 2.
-Welfare Fraud Hot Line Complaint (1-800-562-6906); - 3.
-Client change of circumstance report; - 4.
-ESD Quarterly Earnings Alert or Comparison Report; - 5.
-Fraud Early Detection Program (FRED) investigations. - 6.
-FRED investigations may be requested for active cases to establish ongoing eligibility. - 7.
+- a.
+Direct calls to the local office or customer service center; - b.
+Welfare Fraud Hot Line Complaint (1-800-562-6906); - c.
+Client change of circumstance report; - d.
+ESD Quarterly Earnings Alert or Comparison Report; - e.
+Fraud Early Detection Program (FRED) investigations. - f.
+FRED investigations may be requested for active cases to establish ongoing eligibility. - g.
 A Quality Assurance Review (QA).

-2. Establishing an intentional overpayment:
+2. Establishing an intentional cash overpayment:

-The Public Benefit Financial Service Specialist (PBFSS) can establish an Intentional overpayment if the client received incorrect cash benefits and there is evidence in the case record showing intent.
+The Public Benefit Specialist (PBS) can establish an Intentional overpayment if the client received incorrect cash benefits and there is evidence in the case record showing intent.
 Intent means that the client knows what facts or changes to report, when to report those changes, had the opportunity to report, and chose not to report.
 Intent also implies that the client didn't report a change or a fact because they knew that reporting it would probably have a negative effect on their benefits.